RichardValerosoUniverse/The-Valeroso-City/README.md

 ## License: The SuperHighness Way World Without End Version

-Psychiatrist License, Mental Health Authority and Mental Hospital Authority License [MENTAL HOSPITAL OF DAVAO CITY] Copyright (c) December 21, 2025
+Psychiatrist License, Mental Health Authority and Mental Hospital Authority License for MENTAL HOSPITAL OF DAVAO CITY Copyright (c) March 16, 2026 and Beyond
    * The Philippines' Ruler 👑 🇵🇭 😄 🎗️
    * Psychiater Pulcherrimus, Fortissimus, Sapientissimus, Iustissimus, Temperantissimus, Gravissimus, Verissimus, Dignissimus, Perfectissimus Summō Honōre
+   * Psychiater of MENTAL HOSPITAL OF DAVAO CITY

 Permission is hereby granted, free of charge, to any person obtaining a copy